Zombies 4: Dawn of the Vampires (soundtrack)

-Zombies 4: Dawn of the Vampires is an soundtrack album by the cast of the film of the same name, that released on July 11, 2025, by Walt Disney Records.
+Zombies 4: Dawn of the Vampires is a soundtrack album by the cast of the film of the same name, that released on July 11, 2025, by Walt Disney Records.
 The soundtrack was announced on May 2, 2025, with the release of the lead single "The Place to Be".
 Another single, "Don't Mess with Us" was released on June 13, 2025.

 Background

 The soundtrack was released on July 11, 2025, to coincide with the release of its parent film.
 The soundtrack consists of 13 songs, with 11 of them originating from the film.
 It includes new renditions of "Someday" from Zombies and "Ain't No Doubt About It" from Zombies 3.

 Singles

 "The Place to Be", performed by Milo Manheim, Meg Donnelly, Freya Skye, Malachi Barton, Swayam Bhatia, Julian Lerner, and Mekonnen Knife was released as a single on May 2, 2025, along with the pre-order of the soundtrack.
 "Don't Mess with Us", performed by Manheim, Donnelly, Skye, Barton, Bhatia, Lerner, and Knife was released as a single on June 13, 2025.